nohitha/CS50-lecture-update/README.md

 * eg: to check that input is jpeg or not. clue: always first 3 bytes in jpeg are 0xff 0xd8 0xff.
 # Problem pset 2
 * one problem completed and submitted. readability to check the grade -> finding words, letters, sentences applying on  formula.
+* caesar problem -> to encrypt the text using valid key.